mahiraj7/AI-ENTERPRISE-KNOWLEDGE-ASSISTANT/README.md

 ### Docker + Ollama

-When FastAPI runs inside Docker and Ollama runs on the Mac host, the Ollama endpoint is configured using:
+When FastAPI runs inside Docker while Ollama runs on the host machine, the Ollama endpoint can use:

 ```text
 http://host.docker.internal:11434